brianjasonford/brianjasonford.com/src/test.md

 <section>
 <h2><i class="fa-solid fa-house"></i> Welcome</h2>

+Hello!
 My name is Brian.
-I made this website because I am curious about how websites work and want the challenge of learning how to make something new.
-I also like the idea of having a space on the internet that I control directly.
 I enjoy keyboards, coffee, stories told though all sorts of media, and nerdy games.

-My plan is to talk about those things here, but first I have to learn how to make this website.
+I made this website because I am curious about how websites work and want the challenge of making something new.
+Also, Sophie Koonin's <a href="https://localghost.dev/blog/this-page-is-under-construction/">blog post about building personal websites</a> resonated with me.

 ![Screen shot of this website in VS Code](/images/vscScreenShot.png) _What this website looked like in VS Code on the day it first went online._